 The following blog post was taken from its original location, found here

 Welcome to “Follow the Wildcats.”
 This recent basketball season I did my best to keep an accurate journal of the center-city high school basketball team for which I was the first-year head coach.
 “Follow the Wildcats” is a compilation of many stories, told through the lens of the Wildcats’ lives.
 Names and identities of people and places have been changed in deference to the people involved.
-But everything happened.
+But all of these stories are 100% true.
+Everything happened.
 Boy, did it ever.

 Click here to read ahead!